Nossaman LLP

-Patrick Richard has more than two decades of experience as a commercial trial lawyer and serves as Chair of Nossaman's Litigation Department.
-Mr. Richard has significant trial experience, successfully representing publicly traded companies, individuals, and government agencies as both defendants and plaintiffs.
-He has been lead counsel in a dozen civil complex jury trials ranging from 2 to 12 weeks, with successful outcomes in every one of these proceedings.
-Mr. Richard has won precedent setting jury verdicts and has agreeably negotiated high value settlements.
+Patrick Richard has more than three decades of experience as a commercial trial lawyer.
+He has significant trial experience, successfully representing publicly traded companies, individuals, and government agencies as both defendants and plaintiffs.
+He has been lead counsel in over two dozen successful civil complex arbitrations, jury and bench trials, ranging from 2 to 12 weeks.
+Patrick has won precedent-setting jury verdicts and has agreeably negotiated high value settlements.

-Mr. Richard's clients seek his services on a broad range of commercial disputes - from complex business transactions and corporate governance to breach of fiduciary duties, class actions, and business tort actions – based on his experienced judgment and the quality of his attorney client relationships.
-He has worked on a number of government investigations, recently tried to verdict a case involving claims under the FCPA, and has published in Law360 an analysis of the scienter standard under the books and records provisions of the Act.
+Patrick's clients seek his services on a broad range of commercial disputes – from complex business transactions and corporate governance to breach of fiduciary duties and business tort actions – based on his experienced judgment and the quality of his attorney client relationships.
+He has also worked on a number of government investigations, and recently tried two successful verdict cases involving claims under the FCPA and FIRREA.
+He has extensive experience with trial technology, ESI, and a variety of alternative fee arrangements, all tailored to meet the needs of his clients.

 Securities and Exchange Commission v.
 Sabhlok et al. Defended as lead trial counsel controller of publicly traded company (NASD: EMBT) in action by SEC over claimed stock options backdating and resulting false SEC filings.
 Obtained defense verdict outcomes on all securities fraud claims after 3 week federal jury trial.